Our top pick for

-There are currently 7.4 million The Chemours Company shares held short by investors – that's known as The Chemours Company's "short interest".
-This figure is 3% down from 7.6 million last month.
+There are currently 9.4 million The Chemours Company shares held short by investors – that's known as The Chemours Company's "short interest".
+This figure is 29.1% up from 7.2 million last month.

 There are a few different ways that this level of interest in shorting The Chemours Company shares can be evaluated.

 The Chemours Company's "short interest ratio" (SIR) is the quantity of The Chemours Company shares currently shorted divided by the average quantity of The Chemours Company shares traded daily (recently around 1.8 million).
 The Chemours Company's SIR currently stands at 5.19.
 In other words for every 100,000 The Chemours Company shares traded daily on the market, roughly 5190 shares are currently held short.

 However The Chemours Company's short interest can also be evaluated against the total number of The Chemours Company shares, or, against the total number of tradable The Chemours Company shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
 In this case The Chemours Company's short interest could be expressed as 0.06% of the outstanding shares (for every 100,000 The Chemours Company shares in existence, roughly 60 shares are currently held short) or 0.0605% of the tradable shares (for every 100,000 tradable The Chemours Company shares, roughly 61 shares are currently held short).